ZeroTwoData/Data-Engineering-On-AWS/README.md

 ## How Does The DS Blueprint Work

 A DS Blueprint will always consist of five phases:
-* Connect: SQL DB's, Datawarehouses, Web Apps, or API's that hold the data, so data engineers can easily connect to these sources to ingest it for their pipelines
+* Connect: Databases, Datawarehouses, Web Apps, API's, or other sources that hold the data, are connected  data engineers can easily connect to these sources to ingest it for their pipelines
 * Buffer:
 * Processing:
 * Store: